 This unit will be offered off campus in Summer School.
 It will commence on 28 January 2019.

-Human Rights are fundamental rights that are inherent in every individual on the basis of humanity.
+Human Rights are fundamental human rights that are inherent in every individual on the basis of humanity.
 They are underpinned by concepts of human dignity and the essential equality of all people.
-This unit takes an interdisciplinary perspective to the development, application and cultural relativity of human rights, and how they are placed alongside our notions of global justice.
-The unit explores the evolution of human rights, demonstrating how their conception has changed over time, and also to whom rights are extended, who guarentees protection of the said rights, and how violators of rights have come to be punished in the international system.
-The material covered in this unit is global in both its geographic scope and its cultural awareness.
-The unit will provide you with the tools to make determinations about the nature of human rights in a globalised world.
+This breadth unit takes an inter-disciplinary perspective to the development, application and cultural relativity of human rights and how they are placed alongside our notions of global justice.
+It combines the perspectives of History, Law and International Relations.
+Through the unit content, students will begin by exploring the evolution of human rights.
+The unit goes on to demonstrate how the concept of "human rights" has changed over time, to whom rights have been or are being extended, who or what guarantees protection of the said rights, and how violators of rights have come to be punished in the international system.
+The unit is global in both its geographical scope and its cultural awareness.

 |Unit name||Human Rights and Global Justice|